Navalny aides say the Russian opposition leader was close to being freed before his death

 Navalny's spokeswoman Kira Yarmysh said Monday they were looking for a venue for a memorial service later this week.

-Associated Press writer Geir Moulson in Berlin contributed.
-Associated Press reporter Joshua Boak contributed from Washington, D.C., and Elise Morton from London.
+Associated Press journalists Geir Moulson in Berlin, Joshua Boak in Washington and Elise Morton in London contributed to this report.

 Credit: AP